 Lexi Pandell is a writer from Oakland, California.

-Her non-fiction work has been published by The Atlantic, The New York Times, WIRED, The New Republic, Condé Nast Traveler, GQ, Playboy, AARP, Creative Nonfiction, and many others.
-Her short fiction has been published by WIRED, Queen Mob’s Tea House, Peatsmoke Journal, Otherwheres, and the Berkeley Noir anthology from Akashic Books.
+Her non-fiction work has been published by The Atlantic, The New York Times, WIRED, The New Republic, Vox, Condé Nast Traveler, GQ, Playboy, AARP, Creative Nonfiction, and many others.
+Her short fiction has been published by WIRED, Queen Mob’s Tea House, museum of americana, Peatsmoke Journal, Otherwheres, and the Berkeley Noir anthology from Akashic Books.
 She has fiction forthcoming with New Ohio Review, which won their Editor’s Prize for Fiction.

 To learn more about her, check out her Q&A with The Writing Cooperative.